-- 3.1 For transitional members (those accruing benefits in the NHSPS 2015 but with retained final salary linking on NHSPS benefits, including practitioners who retain the in service revaluation rate on NHSPS benefits), the amount of any annual allowance charge arising in respect of NHSPS benefits should be determined as below. - 3.2 The amount subject to any annual allowance charge which arises in respect of NHSPS 2015 benefits should be determined separately in accordance with guidance specific to that scheme.
-This amount is required for the calculation set out below and is referred to here as 'NHSPS 2015 AA value'. - 3.3 The policy on elections for 'Scheme Pays' has been separately determined by NHSBSA. - 3.4 In the remainder of this document 'Total DC Pot' relates only to any charge arising in respect of NHSPS benefits.

-3.5 Determine increase in value of NHSPS benefits in year [NHSPS AA value]
+- 3.1 For transitional members (those accruing benefits in the NHSPS 2015 but with retained final salary linking on NHSPS benefits, including practitioners who retain the in service revaluation rate on NHSPS benefits) the amount of any annual allowance charge arising in respect of NHSPS 2015 benefits should be determined as below. - 3.2 The amount subject to any annual allowance charge which arises in respect of NHSPS benefits should be determined separately in accordance with guidance specific to that scheme.
+This amount is required for the calculation set out below and is referred to here as 'NHSPS AA value'. - 3.3 The policy on elections for 'Scheme Pays' for a transitional member has been separately determined by NHSBSA. - 3.4 In the remainder of this document 'Total DC Pot' relates only to any charge arising in respect of NHSPS 2015 benefits. - 3.5 Determine increase in value of NHSPS 2015 benefits in year [NHSPS 2015 AA value]

-Increase in value of NHSPS benefits in year
+Increase in value of NHSPS 2015 benefits in year